ircmaxell/PHP-PasswordLib/README.markdown

  - **Easy To Install**

-    PHP-CryptLib will support two install methods.
+    PHP-PasswordLib will support three install methods.
 The first method is a pear based installer.
 The second is a single file PHAR archive.
+The third is support via Composer.

  - **Easy To Use**